0.2 : Develop Project Business Case

 Customer

-Populate the Project Business Case with Activity 0.1 Outputs: Vision Statement, Scope of Services, Expected Benefits, High Level Timelines, and regularly engage with QSMOs throughout Project Business Case development
+Populate Business Case with Activity 0.1 Outputs: Vision Statement, Scope of Services, Expected Benefits, High Level Timelines.

 -